-Especially after a food-centric holiday like Thanksgiving, you can—and should—eat in a way that doesn’t deprive you but simply shifts your food intake to healthier whole foods that provide lots of dietary fiber to improve digestion while cutting out foods that are less nutritious like refined sugar and bread products.
+Especially after a food-centric holiday, you can—and should—eat in a way that doesn't deprive you but simply shifts your food intake to healthier whole foods that provide lots of dietary fiber to improve digestion while cutting out foods that are less nutritious like refined sugar and bread products.

 Breakfast is especially important when you're doing a healthy reset because it sets the tone for the day.
 Will you feel satisfied enough to keep with your healthy eating plan?
 Or will you be so discouraged by your boring morning cereal that you get desperate and order pizza for lunch?